 Note: The type of structure may be a little different for some of our Canadian neighbors waaaay up yonder, but how/what we catch ’em on is much the same.

-Hard, gravel-bottomed humps are king in late February and March when burbot spawn on bigger bodies of water.
-But don’t overlook deep weed edges at the bottom of steep breaklines — preferably off the edge of a large feeding flat.
+Earlier in the season (late-Jan thru mid-Feb) do NOT overlook deep weededges at the bottom of steep breaklines – preferably off the edge of a large feeding flat.
 Burbot follow the food just like other predators.

 Some of the best bites I’ve ever been on have been a mile away from any rocks, and those belly draggers would even come up the hole with mud stuck to their guts to prove it.
 These fish are there because the area offers a great late-night menu, and burbot aren’t afraid to hit up the drive-through more than once.

-During daylight hours: Cruise the basin looking for water in the 40-60’ range near the deepest holes in the lake.
+During daylight hours: Early-on in the season, cruise the basin looking for water in the 40-60’ range near the deepest holes in the lake.
 These deep-water haunts may hold fish, but consider any fish caught during the daytime to be a bonus.
 The good news is that pinpointing these areas makes it easier to predict and follow their evening migration.